Holistic Health Practitioner Salary

 As more people step outside the limitations of conventional medicine in search of whole body wellness, the opportunity to enjoy a satisfying career in holistic health looks brighter with each passing year.

-Acupuncture's ancient healing technique uses slender needles to gently remove blockages in the body's energy system, promoting balance and holistic health.
-Acupuncture has been shown to be effective in treating a wide range of disease, from headaches to addiction.
+Acupuncture’s ancient healing technique uses slender needles to gently remove blockages in the body’s energy system, promoting balance and holistic health.
+Acupuncture has been shown to be effective in treating a wide range of diseases, from headaches to addiction.
 Because most acupuncturists are self-employed, incomes vary widely.
-According to Acupuncturistsalary.org the average annual salary for acupuncturists is $55,250.

 Ayurveda is a complete holistic health system that developed in India, where it has been practiced for over 5,000 years.
-Ayurvedic treatments seek to balance mind, body and spirit, offering individualized recommendations based on each person's unique constitution.
-Healing therapies used in Ayurveda include diet, herbs, aromatherapy, color therapy, sound therapy and touch therapy.
-Skilled Ayurvedic practitioners can earn between $30,000 and $50,000 annually.
+Ayurvedic treatments seek to balance mind, body, and spirit, offering individualized recommendations based on each person’s unique constitution.
+Healing therapies used in Ayurveda include diet, herbs, aromatherapy, color therapy, sound therapy, and touch therapy.

 Biofeedback is a tool for teaching patients how to use the power of their minds to manage chronic or stress-induced pain, such as migraines and muscle spasms.
 It can be a powerful alternative to pain medications.
 The basic practice uses machines to help patients become more aware of biological processes such as their brainwaves and heart rate, so they can learn to manipulate these processes without the equipment.
-Biofeedback is typically used in health care settings by licensed medical professionals, but it can also work well in a natural medicine setting.
-Certified Biofeedback Therapists earn a median salary of $57,000 a year.
+Biofeedback is typically used in health care settings by licensed medical professionals, but it can also work well in a natural medicine setting or by trained psychologists.

 Energy healing is a general term for any type of healing that seeks to balance, restore or manipulate the energy systems of the human body.
 Examples of energy healing include Reiki, polarity therapy, pranic healing and therapeutic touch.
-Many energy healers practice only part-time or combine their energy healing technique with other forms of holistic health treatment, thus incomes vary widely.
-For example, the annual salary for Reiki therapists, as massage therapists who may also practice cranial sacral therapy, myofascial and trigger point massage, the same as massage therapists, according to the BLS.
+Many energy healers practice only part-time or combine their energy healing technique with other forms of holistic health treatment, so incomes vary widely.
+However, the annual salary for Reiki therapists, as massage therapists who may also practice cranial sacral therapy, myofascial and trigger point massage, the same as massage therapists, according to the BLS.

 Guided imagery is a holistic health technique for training the mind to concentrate on specific images or symbols in order to achieve a physical, emotional or spiritual goal.
 It can be used as alternative or complementary medical treatment.
 Many people are familiar with the example of cancer patients visualizing their cancer cells being blown up or destroyed.
 Guided imagery is a popular treatment that is typically offered by health care professionals with specialized certifications.
 Practitioner salaries vary based on individual licenses and qualifications.